panacloud/bootcamp-2020/README.md

 [Building Serverless SaaS with Lambda layers](https://github.com/aws-samples/aws-serverless-saas-layers)

-Project 15 A, B, C, and D

-Now implement 14 A, B, C, and D as SaaS with Multi-Tenant and Event-Driven Servless Architecture
+Build your own Servlerless Slack (slack.com) App and APIs using GraphQL Subscriptions and other AWS Serverless Technolgies

 Also implement a billing system where you can charge to the tenant on the basis of AWS cost plus markup basis.

-Note: You will have to track what each user of the tenant is consuming AWS resources
+Note: You will have to track how much AWS resources each tenant is consuming, and build a seprate Admin App and API for this.

 [Calculating Tenant Costs in SaaS Environments](https://aws.amazon.com/blogs/apn/calculating-tenant-costs-in-saas-environments/)